ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Steps.md

 # LAA Multi Step Form Step creation

-A step is used to represent a single screen in the multi stage form processing, the following is a starter guild to help create new steps in the process.
+A step is used to represent a single screen in the multi stage form processing, the following is a starter guide to help create new steps in the task list.
 This guide should be used with existing steps as a guide to the process.

 ## 1. Types of Steps